rakeshcsit/pdi-health/README.md

 	* to do
 		* I feel weird about the brainstorm
+			* I also have to make sure the update works with the checkboxes

 			* on update will I erase all the patients assigned to a doctor because I took them out of the multi select?
 				*  I could have different dropdowns for new doctors and for editing doctors
 					* this way I can maintain the old sql query for the new doctors and create a new one like described below: